Magnus Kihlstedt

 Tommy Magnus Kihlstedt (born 29 February 1972) is a Swedish former professional footballer who played as a goalkeeper.
-He played professionally in Sweden, Norway, and Denmark, and won two Danish Superliga titles with FC Copenhagen.
+He played professionally in Sweden, Norway, and Denmark, winning Danish Superliga titles with FC Copenhagen.
 He won 13 caps for the Sweden national team between 1998 and 2004, and was a squad player at UEFA Euro 2000, the 2002 FIFA World Cup, and UEFA Euro 2004.